-Pumpkin Spice Cookies (and possibly the easiest cookie recipe on the planet)
+Pumpkin Spice Cookies (possibly the easiest cookie recipe on the planet)

 This pumpkin spice cookie recipe has only 2 ingredients!
-However, to create a truly gift-worthy cookie, you must add chopped nuts and raisins, and you must ice them.
-(Some people prefer chocolate chips, but believe me, raisins are the better choice in this instance.)
-Having said that, with the raisins and icing added, this is one of the best spice cookies I've ever had in my life.
+However, to create a truly gift-worthy cookie, you must add chopped nuts and/or raisins, and you must ice them.
+(Some people prefer chocolate chips, but we strongly believe raisins are the better choice here.)

 Be forewarned that this is a very cake-like cookie.
-That is, it’s fluffy and light and a little on the dry side (as far as cookies go, anyway).
-I like this texture in a cookie, but for some, it might be a bit unusual.
-This is one of the reasons I insist on raisins and icing.
+That is, it’s fluffy and light and a little on the dry side (as far as cookies go).
+This is why raisins and icing are important.
 These additions turn the cookie into a delightful miniature spice cake!

 Some of the best holiday cookies are what I'm calling hand-rolled cookies.
-(As opposed to those you roll flat with a rolling pin.)
+(As opposed to those you cut out of a dough you've rolled flat with a rolling pin.)
 They are often the type with a dollop of jam, candied cherry, or chocolate pressed into the center.
 And as with most holiday cookies, icing almost always makes them better.

 Peanut Butter Kisses

-Note 1: I use butter rather than shortening (AKA trans fat!).
+Tip 1: Use butter rather than shortening (AKA trans fat!).

-Note 2: I only roll the top half of the cookie in sugar.
-No reason to roll the bottom, as it might burn.
+Tip 2: Roll just the top half of the cookie in sugar.

 Note 4: If you don’t want to unwrap a whole bunch of Hershey’s Kisses, buy a few bags of Brach’s Chocolate Stars or something similar.
 No unwrapping required, and the star shape gives the cookies a holiday feel.
-(I would look for them in the grocery store, though, because they'll probably be less expensive.)
+(Look for them in the grocery store first because they'll probably be less expensive.)

 Russian Dreams/Snowball/Russian Tea Cakes/Nutballs/Mexican Wedding Cookies

-If Google is any indication, nobody but my mother called these Russian Dreams, because these cookies were not what came up in a Google search for that subject.
-But I remember my mother grinding the nuts for these delectable treats in her blender--no food pros back then!
 Pretty much everybody is familiar with this cookie.
-I suppose that’s why it has so many names.
+That’s probably why it has so many names.
 Call it whatever you want, it is as delicious and as holidayish as it is easy.
-Here’s a recipe from Simply Recipes, under the pseudonym “walnut snowball cookies” Even though I use pecans!
+Here’s a recipe from Simply Recipes, under the pseudonym “walnut snowball cookies” But hey: you can use pecans too!
 Whatever nut you use, they’re a breeze to make.

 There are too many bar recipes to do this category justice.
-I’ve only included a few of the most basic examples (but they also happen to be my favorites).
+We've only included a few of the most basic examples.
 Bars aren’t fancy, but they can make great holiday gifts nevertheless.
 Most sweet-lovers would be delighted to have a tray of lemon bars and brownies.

-I use icing instead of powdered sugar, especially during the holidays.
+Using icing instead of powdered sugar makes them fancier, especially during the holidays.

 This is basically a chocolate chip cookie dough with the chips melted over the top as icing.
-The dough is suspiciously like what are now called “blondies,” but that term wasn’t invented back when my mother made these for me as a kid.
-Also, most blondies have chips folded into the dough instead of melted on top, but this is a versatile, easy recipe, so you could do it either way, with the chip of your choice.
-I prefer semi-sweet chocolate over the top, though.
+This is a versatile, easy recipe, so you could do it either way, with the chocolate chip of your choice, though milk chocolate is the classic flavor.
 Cover the warm chocolate topping with chopped nuts for a fancier presentation.

 1 C. butter, softened (2 sticks)